Overview Of Mood and Anxiety Mental Disorders And Their Symptoms

 Difficulty concentrating

 Bipolar disorder was formerly known as manic depression.
-This mental illness causes abnormal shifts in mood, energy, concentration, and the ability to function in daily life.
-People with bipolar disorder typically experience periods of mania with excessive energy and irritability, cycling with longer times of sadness and depression.
+This mental illness can cause abnormal shifts in mood, energy, concentration, and the ability to function in daily life.
+People with bipolar disorder typically experience periods of mania with excessive energy and irritability, cycling with longer phases of sadness and depression.

 See symptoms of “major depressive disorder.”

-Some people experience chronic, low-level depression known as persistent depressive disorder (formerly dysthymic disorder).
+Some people experience chronic, low-level depression known as persistent depressive disorder (formerly known as dysthymic disorder).
 While typically not as severe as major depressive disorder, the symptoms may last longer.
-This condition requires a combination of depressive symptoms lasting two years or longer.
+This condition usually requires a combination of depressive symptoms lasting two years or longer.

 After childbirth, some parents experience difficulties with their emotional state.
 Postpartum depression is believed to be triggered by the extensive hormone shifts related to childbirth.
 PPD occurs after roughly 15% of births.
-While most people think of PPD as something only mothers go through, fathers can also experience this mental health condition.
+While most people think of PPD as something only mothers go through, all parents may experience this mental health condition.

 Overwhelming sadness